 Skip to content

-If you have Git initialized in your project, Neptune extracts the following information from the .git directory:
+By default, Neptune automatically extracts the following information from the project's .git directory:

 • Dirty: whether the working tree has local changes that have not been committed to the current branch.